 Have you ever wondered how do generators work during a power outage?

 We don’t often think twice about electrical power when we flip a light switch or turn on the television until there’s a power outage.
 That’s when generators can play a huge role in our lives.
 Without generators, we would literally be left in the dark.

 As for the question “How do generators work?”, it is really quite simple.
 Portable generators use various means to create and supply electricity to an electrical grid.
 This generator-supplied energy then powers our homes and offices.

 1. How Is Motive Energy Used To Create Power for Generators?

 Generators require motive energy to enable them to create electrical energy.
-Motive energy comes from a variety of sources including wind, steam, and water, but for portable generators, it’s usually natural gas, diesel, or gasoline.
+Motive energy comes from a variety of sources including wind, steam, and water.
+However, for portable generators, it’s usually natural gas, diesel, or gasoline.
 Without this motive energy, the generators we utilize to supply us with all the electrical comforts we have become accustomed to would simply not work.

 2. How Do Generators Work to Turn Motive Energy into Mechanical Energy?

 Motive Energy – This is supplied to a generator in the form of natural gas, gasoline, or diesel.
-Motive energy will, in turn, propel the main shaft of the generator creating mechanical energy — which revolves at a specific R.P.M. (revolutions per minute), depending on the application.
+Motive energy will, in turn, propel the main shaft of the generator creating mechanical energy.
+The main shaft revolves at a specific R.P.M. (revolutions per minute), depending on the application.

 Governor – A governor regulates the speed of the generator to ensure it rotates consistently to work in conjunction with an alternator.
 The alternator takes mechanical energy from the generator and turns it into electrical energy.